Māori Culture in New Zealand: Language, Tattoos and Traditions

 What are the roots of the Māori culture

 Today, the Māori people of New Zealand share their Polynesian roots with both the indigenous culture on Easter Island and the indigenous culture on Hawaii.
 These three places form the vertices of the Polynesian Triangle: New Zealand (Aotearoa), Easter Island (Rapa Nui), and Hawaii.
+To explore how these cultural links extend across the Pacific, see this related guide: Hawaiian Cultural Connections in Hawaii

-Nevertheless, these countries are located far from each other and have very different climates.
+Nevertheless, these countries are far from each other and have very different climates.
 Out of all Polynesian nations, only New Zealand experiences four distinct seasons!
 As a result, the lifestyle and housing here differ significantly from those found on the tropical islands.
 Still, all Polynesian cultures share the same ancestral roots.
 The people were exceptional seafarers who navigated vast stretches of ocean — settling on remote islands scattered across the Pacific.

 The Meeting House in Whakarewarewa is still actively used for reunions, cultural gatherings, and traditional performances | Photo: Travel In Culture